museum-digital/museum-digital.org-uk/content/_index.md

 ## museum-digital

-museum-digital is an initiative, it is a software suite, and it is a platform.
+museum-digital это инициатива, it is a software suite, and it is a platform.
 In January 2009, museum workers from the German state of Saxony-Anhalt gathered at the Kreismuseum Bitterfeld to discuss digitization and agreed to go online together.
 This was the founding event of museum-digital.
 Even then it was clear: Going online and becoming visible can only be achieved together.
 Together, software was developed; together, the museums present themselves and their objects online.
 What started as a small group in Saxony-Anhalt has now grown into a community that transcends national and language borders.

 ----